Applied Part 5. Mutation Testing of Specifications

 Practice

-capstone/validation.mdone line: "immunity (seed=20260517): rejected<n>/4mutants at expected step; failure —<mutation_id>, additional guard needed". *Expectation: on next regression comparison is against fixedseed, not "all green".*
+capstone/validation.mda single line: "immunity (seed=20260517): rejected<n>/4mutants at the expected step; failure —<mutation_id>, needs an additional guard". *Expectation: on the next regression the comparison is against the fixedseed, not against "everything green".*

 Review Questions